HubSpot/Rosetta/FEATURES.md

 will change Jackson's naming strategy to lower case with underscores but only for Rosetta binding/mapping (other Jackson operations throughout your application are unaffected).

-Or to avoid the need to annotation each Java object individually, you make this configuration change globally for all Rosetta operations by using a Jackson `Module` that sets the default naming strategy to lowercase with underscores, which could look like:
+Or to avoid the need to annotate each Java object individually, you can make this configuration change globally for all Rosetta operations by using a Jackson `Module` that sets the default naming strategy to lowercase with underscores, which would look like:

 ```java
 public class LowerCaseWithUnderscoresModule extends SimpleModule {